grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi kept the chart accurate with their position, the dashed line straight and true and rapidly growing in the direction of the continental coast with its black dot showing the location of Stilt City.
 Around nightfall they had crossed out of the waters unquestionably controlled by the Consolidated States of the Archipelago Islands into the area that was contested by a number of different Authorities.
 With the fog lifted and the higher risk of Authority interference Percy put them back on 3 hour nighttime shifts and started keeping someone on lookout again.

 [//]: # (middle-night: night 4, run to Stilt City)
 Chips had spent the entire day in the deepest parts of the engine room, refusing to come up even for meals.
 Nobody except Owen had seen her since the late meal the night before.
 But with everyone taking a shift on lookout, she was now required to do her turn in the lookout ring.
 Hemi called for her on the PA when her shift came up in the middle part of the night, and she duly arrived on the bridge a few minutes later, and climbed up into the lookout ring with binoculars in hand.
-It was the darkest part of the night, so Hemi appeared on the bridge a few minutes into her watch with his sextant, intending to take siting of some stars and get a solid fix on their course.
+It was the darkest part of the night, so Hemi appeared on the bridge a few minutes into her watch with his sextant, intending to take sighting of some stars and get a solid fix on their course.

 Hemi looked up at Chips from the bridge.
 "I was not entirely sure you would show for your lookout shift Chips."